tranqulity21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-ad directory to a path
+counts number of directories in path